neilscheuermann/personal-site/content/blog/hide-youtube-progress-bar.md

 real-world (...all-though really small) problem.

 ### TL;DR:
-- Use JavaScript to find the progress bar and time status displays.
-Paste in console and they will be hidden.
+- Use JavaScript to find the progress bar and time status display elements and set their **hidden** status true.
+Paste this in console and they will be hidden.
 ```js
 document.querySelector('.ytp-progress-bar-container').setAttribute('hidden', true)
 document.querySelector('.ytp-time-display').setAttribute('hidden', true)